-By R.
+BY R.

 A HUGE strike wave involving over a quarter of a million workers is spreading in the U.S.A.
 The biggest and most significant strike is approaching in the powerful steel industry, which is dominated by the House of Morgan.
-It is especially amongst the steel workers that the urge for organising the unorganised into industrial unions is very strong.
+It is especially among the steel workers that the urge for organizing the unorganized into industrial unions is very strong.